jon241/vehicleapi/README.md

 To deploy I really wanted GitHub main branch to do it but I haven't been able to get it to work yet getting the AWS credentials.
 For now, I will use `serverless deploy --aws-profile sls-vehicle-api-admin` to deploy to AWS myself.

 ### To Do
+- Fix the 2 `GET /vehicles` unit tests that do not work but API local and deployed does.
 - `GET /vehicles/{id}` return 404 record not found when not found in DDB
 - `GET /vehicles/{id}` return 404 record not found when id not valid
 - `POST /vehicles` More validation for characters for the vehicle number plate.
 Regex check might be more helpful.